 The discussion was about good strategies for stay-at-home-moms who are transitioning back to the workplace to account for that time gap on their resumes.

-I myself have a few time gaps in my career, but for a different reason.
+I myself have a few time gaps in my career years ago (not so much anymore), but for a different reason.
 Being a bit of a vagabond by nature, particularly when I was younger and unclear on my career path, I took several extended international trips lasting 2 – 6 months that were always followed by a transition/relocation period.

 Sometimes it’s a personal tragedy, such as the sudden loss of a partner or child that keeps people from working for larger chunks of time.